Document archiving: security and safety standards 2022

 Leverage free demos and product trials to learn more about the contenders.
 Use the data you've collected to make a checklist defining your needs and must-haves.
 Assign members of the project team to evaluate solutions on the market and present those that best meet your needs.

-Approach your top choices and ask for pricing information and ask for anything else you need to make a final decision.
-Then making the right choice should be clear.
+Approach your top choices and ask for pricing information and anything else you need to make a final decision.
+Making the right choice should become much clearer.

 Bring your analysis to critical stakeholders, such as an executive board.
 The goal of this step is to demonstrate the need for the ECM system with actual projections and numbers, illustrating potential ROI, as well as to confirm the suitability of your chosen solution.